UoMResearchIT/UoM_AQ_Data_Tools/README.md

 This script accesses the AURN datasets that are provided in RData format on the UK-Air DEFRA website.

-Edit the script to set the years of interest, and run via python.
+Run using python and use the -help command to get the full set of parameters/options.

-This will create the `AURN_data_download` directory, in which the available RData format files for all AURN sites will be downloaded and stored, and then will create a combined data file called `pollution_daily_data_[start year]-[end year].csv` in the same directory.
+This script creates a `AURN_data_download` directory, in which the available RData format files for all AURN sites will be downloaded and stored, and then will create a combined data file called `pollution_daily_data_[start year]-[end year].csv` in the same directory.
 This data file contains the combined daily mean, max, and data count for all AURN sites.